eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/model/class-AggregationTable.md

       <td>true</td>
     </tr>
     <tr>
       <td colspan="5"><em>Collection of dimension level mappings that specify which dimensional granularities are represented in this aggregation table and how they map to aggregation table columns.
-Each AggregationLevel defines the connection between a dimension level (such as Product Category, Time Month, or Geography State) and the corresponding column in the aggregation table that contains the level's key values.
-These mappings enable the OLAP engine's aggregation matching algorithm to determine whether a given aggregation table can satisfy a query's dimensional requirements, support proper constraint propagation, and enable rollup operations when the aggregation contains more detailed levels than required by the query.
-Level mappings also support collapsed hierarchies where intermediate levels are skipped, caption columns for display purposes, and level properties for additional dimensional attributes stored in the aggregation table.</em></td>
+Each AggregationLevel defines the connection between a dimension level (such as Product Category, Time Month, or Geography State) and the corresponding column in the aggregation table that contains the level's key values.</em></td>
     </tr>
     <tr>
       <td><strong>aggregationMeasureFactCounts</strong></td>